 Dr. Drew also has extensive experience performing with Chamber Music groups.
 He has recently performed with Barclay Brass, one of DC’s up-and-coming brass ensembles.
 From 2012 to 2018, he regularly toured across the U.S. with the Rodney Marsalis Philadelphia Big Brass.
 In July 2015, he served as the hornist for a brass quintet residency held at the University of Maine.
 He has also performed with Boston Brass, Carolina Brass, and he has joined many quintets with premiere military musicians in the DC area.
 In 2007, he performed with the legendary late oboist Ray Still and musicians of the “President’s Own” Marine Band in a performance of Mozart’s Piano Quintet in Eb.
 He has also appeared in chamber performances on the Kennedy Center’s Millennium Stage and at the Strathmore Mansion.

 Dr. Drew can be heard on four albums.
-His first solo album, The Corno D’amore, will be released Fall 2019 under the label Arts Laureate.
+His first solo album, The Corno D’amore, was released in February 2021 under the Tonsehen label.
 In March 2016, he recorded the album Journeys with the United States Air Force Band.
 In January 2014, he joined the Grammy-nominated Inscape Chamber Orchestra to record their second album, American Aggregate on the label Sono Luminus.
 As a result of being a finalist with the West Point Band in 2012, he performed as 4th horn on their first recording project in HD surround sound under the multi Grammy Award-winning label Reference Recordings.

 Dr. Drew is a dedicated teacher with over 17 years of experience.
 In addition to his duties at the University of Maryland College Park, he has an advanced private teaching studio based in Potomac, MD.
 His students have often participated in Maryland Allstate Ensembles, the NAfME All-Eastern Honors Ensembles, and summer festivals such as Brevard, Boston University Tanglewood Institute, Philadelphia International Music Festival, and the National Youth Orchestra of the Unites States of America.
 Prior to joining the faculty at UMD, he served as adjunct faculty for University of Maryland Baltimore County for five years.
 He also taught at the Bullis School and for DC Youth Orchestra sectionals.
 For 11 summers, Dr. Drew served as Horn Instructor and Brass Choir Director for his childhood music camp, the University of Maine Summer Youth Music Camp, where he performed numerous solo recitals.
 His principal teachers include Gregory Miller, Denise Tryon, Suzanne Gonsalves, and Wanda Whitener.
 He has also been highly influenced by studies with William VerMeulen, James Ross, Eric Ruske, and Phil Munds.